 Impact on industrial and other user communities

-New and extended magnetic loss measurement procedures developed in the project will be made available to the stakeholders and end users through the project website and data repository, through reports to EURAMET TC-EM and CCEM, to the relevant IEC committee and through good practice guides and open-access scientific publications.
+Impact on the metrology and scientific communities New and extended magnetic loss measurement procedures developed in the project will be made available to the metrology and scientific communities through the project website and data repository, through reports to EURAMET TC-EM, CIPM CCEM, and the relevant IEC committees, and through good practice guides and open-access scientific publications.
 Reference samples produced as a result of the round robin comparisons will also be available for calibrations and thus will immediately support improved magnetic loss metrology research and development.
-New and extended metrology infrastructure for loss measurements at high temperatures developed and established at the participating NMIs will be made available to the metrological and scientific community.
+New and extended metrology infrastructure for loss measurements at high temperatures developed and established at the NMIs participating in the project will be made available to the metrological and scientific community.
 The project also addresses magneto optical surface characterisation under dynamic and elevated temperature conditions that have not been performed on electrical steel to date, as well as studies of the AC magnetic field penetration affected by the skin effect and by local structural defects in a wide frequency range from 50 Hz-10 kHz.
 The results obtained will provide parameters such as

 Impact on relevant standards

-This project will support the implementation of the Ecodesign Directive 2009/125/EC, which provides consistent EU-wide rules for improving the environmental performance of products by setting out minimum mandatory requirements for energy efficiency, through the use of state-of-the-art loss measurement and hysteresis modelling techniques developed in the project.
+This project will support the implementation of the Ecodesign Directive 2009/125/EC, which provides consistent EU-wide rules for improving the environmental performance of products by setting out minimum mandatory requirements for energy efficiency, through the development and dissemination of state-of-the-art loss measurement and hysteresis modelling techniques.
 The consortium will promote the uptake of the project’s results within the standardisation community through the publication of good practice guides

 the world after China.
 Steel-making is the third largest EU industry, and closely linked to many downstream industries such as construction, automotive, electronics, mechanical and electrical engineering, where magnetic grade steel is used for the production and transformation of almost all of the distributed electric power, for industrial and household motors and now increasingly for the transport sector.
-The current global magnetic steel market has a value exceeding 20 G€/year and most soft magnetic steel
+The current global magnetic steel market has a value exceeding 20 billion Euros per year and most soft magnetic steel

 List of publications